Establishing the scientific principles behind the technologies of the future, in order to transform work, health, defence and creativity.

 How do we reduce toil, improve health, boost security and enhance creativity?
-The technologies behind these always rely on scientific principles.
-We develop the theories for the tech of the future, such as novel materials, predictive medicine, digital security and alternative computing.
+The technologies that address these fundamental human needs always rely on scientific principles, and we develop the theories behind the technologies of tomorrow.

 Using fractal, or self-similar, patterns to design the lightest possible load-bearing structures with new strength-to-mass scaling laws.

 Understanding the physical nature of information and how it relates to energy transfer and new technologies that make use of these insights.

 Predicting the geometry and behaviour of densely packed objects from first principles, from spheres to polydisperse spheres to cells.

 Understanding the dynamics of networks of memristors, a new paradigm for low-power computation inspired by the structure of the brain.